dhairya0907/Creepypasta-Text-Generator/README.md

 * [Deployed using Vercel](https://vercel.com/)

 ### What I learned
+* How to clear raw data to use it for training.
-* How to host Machine Learning models on Algorithmia.
+* How to use <a href="https://github.com/dhairya0907/Creepypasta-Text-Generator/tree/main/Data%20Sources/Models">Deep Learning model</a> to generate text.
+* How to use <a href="https://algorithmia.com/">Algorithmia</a> to generate text.
+* How to use <a href="https://vercel.com/">Vercel</a> to deploy a website.
-* How to to develop a website using React Native.
+* How to use <a href="https://www.tensorflow.org/">TensorFlow</a> to train a model.
+* How to train a model incrementally.
+* How to handle large <a href="https://github.com/dhairya0907/Creepypasta-Text-Generator/tree/main/Data%20Sources">data</a>.
 * How to use Machine Learning model to generate text and display it on the website.